pydeoxy/SPINE/.devcontainer/README.md

-# DevContainer Setup for Next.js Development
+# DevContainer Setup for Multi-Language Development

-This DevContainer provides a complete development environment for the IoT Platform's Next.js web application.
+This DevContainer provides a complete development environment for the IoT Platform, supporting multiple programming languages used across different modules.

 ## Usage